Mary Davies FCCT (NLE) - Chief Executive Officer

 Prior to joining the Trust she was Head of House at Yateley School in Hampshire.

-Sara Elliss (SLE) - Director of Curriculum and Continuous Improvement
+Sara Elliss - Director of Curriculum and Continuous Improvement

 Sara is responsible for ensuring that all schools within the Trust offer a high quality appropriate curriculum which meets the needs of all learners, and leads the Trust's Continuous Improvement Strategy.

 Sara is a geography teacher and an experienced curriculum leader who previously held the positions of Assistant Headteacher – Standards and Outcomes at Maiden Erlegh School, and Deputy Headteacher – Curriculum, Standards and Outcomes at Maiden Erlegh School in Reading.
 She has led both schools to secure the Basic Skills Award and Maiden Erlegh School the NACE award for More Able provision.
-She has experience of timetabling, admissions and recruitment.
-She is a Specialist Leader of Education (SLE) with a focus on Curriculum, Assessment and Closing the Gaps and Geography.
+She has experience of timetabling, admissions and recruitment and is a specialist in Curriculum, Assessment and Closing the Gaps, and Geography.

-Andy Johnson FCCT (SLE) – Executive Headteacher (Secondary) and Trust CPD Lead
+Andy Johnson FCCT – Executive Headteacher (Secondary) and Trust CPD Lead

 BA(Hons), MSc (Managing School Improvement), PgCert, QTS, NPQH, SLE, FCCT